TheHoang17/Project_Football_MERN/README.md

 YouTube 02 (CodeTQ): https://www.youtube.com/@code-tq

-"Learning new everyday not the copycat of yesterday!"
+'Learning new everyday not the copycat of yesterday!'

-"A bit of fragrance clings to the hand that gives flowers!"
+'A bit of fragrance clings to the hand that gives flowers!'

 Thanks for watching!